Hudu-Technologies-Inc/Files-Hudu-Migration/README.md

 # Pile of Files Sync/Migration

 *for now, this is just an internal basis /starting point for migrating authenticated webpages, directory listings, or any document into Hudu as an article*
+The 'articles anywhere' methods that this uses, however, are community-published and readily available.

 It's too much power to be weilded by users without more gaurdrails, however.
+So, for now, it can just be a standardized basis for creating articles from a myriad of different source materials.

 **Sync or Create Articles from Files to Hudu**